bgchoi666/Actor_Critic_Trading/Readme.md

 |Index| 340| 350| 340| 345| 355| 330 |

 |State| 0.029 | -0.028 | 0.0147 | -0.0289 | 0.014 | -1 |

+Module Description:
+# class ActorCritic:
+It consists of one shared dense layer, one dense layer used as an actor, and one dense layer used as a critic.
+The actor has three outputs, and the critic has one output.
+The shared dense layer has 128 outputs.
+Therefore, the actor and critic share a layer with 128 hidden units.

+# class env:
+It takes the current state as input, creates a new action (transaction signal), moves one step, modifies the state, and outputs the action along with the reward, indicating whether the move was profitable or not.

+# run episode
+Executes env_step for the given number of steps, returning the softmax probability values ​​of the actor's output, the critic's output (value), and the rewards for each step.

+Calculating Expected Profit

+# Sum of discounted cumulative rewards.
+Expected Profit for the nth round = ( … (reward_0 * 0.99 + reward_1) * 0.99 + reward_2) * 0.99 + … .. ) * 0.99 + reward_n-1

+# Calculate the loss value

+Calculate the loss values ​​of the actor and critic and return their sum.
+The actor's loss value is calculated as: -tf.math.reduce_sum(action_log_probs * (returns - values)) critic_loss = huber_loss(values, returns)

+* What is Huber loss? https://en.wikipedia.org/wiki/Huber_loss

+# Train Step
+Proceed through one episode, returning action probabilities, values, and expected returns.
+Then, compute_loss computes the loss value.
+Learning is performed based on the loss value.
+The return value is the sum of the rewards.

+# Running the Training Loop
+Training is performed by executing training steps until a success criterion or a maximum number of episodes is reached.
+A queue is used to maintain a running record of episode rewards.
+After 100 trials, the oldest reward is removed from the left (tail) end of the queue, and the most recent reward is added to the head (right).
+A cumulative sum of rewards is also maintained to improve computational efficiency.
+Depending on the runtime, training can complete in less than a minute.

+# Test
+The trained model is applied to the given test data set, generating trading signals based on the model's actions.
+The trading profits based on the generated signals are calculated.

+# Summary of Experimental Results

+The test results for 2022 and 2023 were promising, though not satisfactory.
+To briefly explain the principle, the actor probabilistically predicts buy/sell/neutral signals based on five-day returns and the current holding status, while the critic estimates the expected return.
+The losses from both sides are combined and trained simultaneously.
+Therefore, the signal naturally adjusts based on the return.

+The basic principle seems to be that if the return is good, the current holding status is maintained, and if it's bad, the training takes the opposite position.
+Therefore, rather than learning based on accurate data about future situations, the training method estimates expected returns by observing past return trends based on actions.

+However, adjusting actions based on past returns has limitations.
+Returns are the difference between the current price and the future price.
+Even with the same return, it's difficult to distinguish whether it originated from a high or low price range.
+It also doesn't provide insight into how prices are formed.

+As such, returns alone do not provide sufficient information, and estimating future returns based on past returns further increases the distance from accurate information.

+Of course, price information itself may not be a necessary or sufficient element for accurate predictions of future conditions, but it is the only thing we can easily access and digitize.

+Therefore, learning about future trends based on past price trends is a priority.
+Learning from price and derivative data using deep learning should be a priority.
+If reinforcement learning is to be applied, a good application would be to solve the problem of selecting the best model among the various deep learning-trained models.

+Actor Role Change – Deep Learning Model Selection
+Action: Select from 10 pre-trained deep learning models
+Reward: The degree of return improvement of the selected model
+State: The returns of each deep learning model from a certain period in the past to the present + Short-term, medium-term, and long-term returns of the index

+# <Module Description>

+ensembles: Ensemble model combination + reinfo + pred_term + eval_term
+A list of 10 elements

+ensemble_predict((start_time, end_time, ensemble): Returns the return from start_time to end_time for the ensemble combination corresponding to the given model number ('model0').

+# Load 60-minute data
+df0 = pd.read_csv("kospi200f_60M.csv", encoding='euc-kr')

+# Load 2022 model and daily profit data
+profit_df = pd.read_csv("ensemble_profits_2021~2023.csv", encoding='euc-kr')

+class ActorCritic(tf.keras.Model): Consists of a common network with two dense layers and one actor and one critic layer each.
+Input is state, output is actor action and reward, and critic value.

+class env: Changes the state based on past returns at a given position in the given dataframe, then moves the position to calculate and return the action, reward, and value.

+def __init__(self, conf): Initializes start_time, end_time, dataframe, current position,
+initial_state, etc.

+def step(self, action: tf.Tensor) -> Tuple[tf.Tensor, tf.Tensor]: Returns the return of the model selected by the action and the state change according to the position step.

+def reset(self, conf) -> tf.Tensor: Performs initialization based on the current position.

+def run_episode(
+initial_state: tf.Tensor,
+model: tf.keras.Model,
+max_steps: int) -> Tuple[tf.Tensor, tf.Tensor, tf.Tensor]:
+"""Runs a single episode to collect training data."""

+Runs env_step for max_steps and returns action and reward values.

+def get_expected_return(
+rewards: tf.Tensor,
+gamma: float,
+standardize: bool = True) -> tf.Tensor:
+"""Compute expected returns per timestep."""

+# Calculate expected profits
+At each timestep 𝑡, 𝑟𝑡𝑡=1���∗�=1 collected during an episode, the sequence of rewards is converted to a sequence of expected profits 𝐺∗𝑡𝑇𝑡=1�∗��=1�.
+Here, the sum of rewards is calculated from the current timestep 𝑡� to 𝑇�, and an exponentially decreasing discount factor 𝛾� is applied to each reward.
+Multiply.
+𝐺𝑡=∑𝑡′=𝑡𝑇𝛾𝑡′−𝑡𝑟𝑡′��=∑�′=����′−���′
+After 𝛾∈(0,1)�∈(0,1), rewards further away from the current timestep are given less weight.
+Intuitively, the expected gain simply implies that the current reward is better than the future reward.
+This is, in a mathematical sense, to ensure that the sum of rewards converges.
+To stabilize training, the resulting sequence of returns is also standardized (i.e., to have zero mean and unit standard deviation).

+huber_loss = tf.keras.losses.Huber(reduction=tf.keras.losses.Reduction.SUM)

+def compute_loss(
+action_probs: tf.Tensor,
+values: tf.Tensor,
+returns: tf.Tensor) -> tf.Tensor:
+"""Computes the combined Actor-Critic loss."""

+Loss function: L = L(actor) + L(critic)

+Actor loss: L(actors) = -sigma(i=1, T)logphi0(a(i)|s(i))[G(s(i), a(t) - V(phi, 0)(s(i))]

+  Where:
+  T: The number of timesteps per episode, which can vary from episode to episode.
+  st: The state at timestep t.
+  at: The action selected at timestep t based on state s.
+  πθ: A policy (Actor) parameterized by θ.
+  Vθπ: A value function (Critic) parameterized by θ.
+  G: The expected payoff for a given state.

+  #@tf.function
+  def train_step(
+  initial_state: tf.Tensor,

+  model: tf.keras.Model,

+  optimizer: tf.keras.optimizers.Optimizer,

+  gamma: float,

+  max_steps_per_episode: int) -> tf.Tensor:
+  ""Runs a model training step."""

+# Parameters Defining a Training Step for Updating
+All of the above steps are combined into a training step that runs in every episode.
+All steps leading to the loss function are executed in the tf.GradientTape context, enabling automatic differentiation.
+This tutorial uses the Adam optimizer to apply gradients to the model parameters.
+The episode_reward, the sum of the undiscounted rewards, is also computed in this step.
+This value is later used to evaluate whether the success criterion is met.
+Applying the tf.function context to the train_step function allows compiling it into a callable TensorFlow graph, potentially speeding up training by a factor of 10.

+def train(conf, train_df, model):

+  Iterate through n run_episode iterations, executing env_step m times per episode, within the given data range.
+Using the expected return and actions from each episode, the loss is computed and trained using the previously described method.

+def test(conf, test_df, model):

+  Calculate the profit by accumulating the signal from the model selection generated by executing env_step within the given data range.
+Returns.

+def make_actions(
+  initial_state: tf.Tensor,
+  model: tf.keras.Model,
+  max_steps: int) -> Tuple[tf.Tensor, tf.Tensor, tf.Tensor]:
+  """Runs env_step as many as max steps."""

+  Runs within test.
+Returns the actor's actions for all data in the binary DataFrame given to Env.

+def make_signals(conf, actions, max_steps):

+  Generate buy/sell signals for the model's test period based on the model's selected actions in make_action.

+# Load the 2022 model and daily profit data.
+profit_df = pd.read_csv("ensemble_profits_2021~2023.csv", encoding='euc-kr')

+import data
+from data import config
+conf = config()
+import ensemble_proc as ep

+import pandas as pd
+import datetime

+def ensemble_predict(start_time, end_time, ensemble):
+    Returns the change in profit for the given ensemble between start_time and end_time in profit_df.

+def selected_action_signals(conf, action):
+    Generate signals based on model selection.

+    ensemble = ensembles[action]
+    signals = ensemble_signals(conf, ensemble)

+    return signals

+def ensemble_signals(conf, ensemble):
+    Predicts based on the training model folder, start date, and end date specified in conf for the given ensemble.
+    Returns only signals from the results.

+    conf.selected_model_types = ensemble[:3]

+    conf.reinfo_th = ensemble[3]
+    conf.pred_term = ensemble[4]
+    conf.reinfo_width = ensemble[5]

+    conf.gubun = 0
+    conf.result_path = 'pred_88_results.csv'

+    data.preprocessing(conf)
+    r = ep.predict(conf)

+    signals = pd.read_csv(conf.result_path).values[:, 1]

+    return signals